cybozu-go/neco/docs/ignition.md

 8. Configure BIOS and BMC
 9. Run `serf` and other programs as a docker container

+In addition, the following processes run only on storage servers(`ss`).

+1. Prepare partitions on encrypted disks (After setup dm-crypt volumes using `sabakan-cryptsetup`)

 There are clear and strong reasons why the process is ordered this way.

 ### Configure network with DHCP